 One effective and interesting way of familiarization and memorization of objects at a particular time or event is to associate them with a journey.
 The place or location where the journey happens can be stationary but not you, the traveler.
 You should come across the entire set of objects which are available on the setting you have chosen.

 We can set the movie house as an example for this memory improvement approach.
 Before you enter the movie house lobby, you purchase tickets for you and your friend.
 You know it’s the ticket booth because you see people falling in line to buy their own tickets.
 Now, associate the elements you see with what you need to remember.
 Let’s pretend that you need to buy grocery items after seeing a movie.
 Seeing the long line of moviegoers to the ticket booth is a start.
 You can make the line of moviegoers going to the ticket booth, purchase chunks of meat instead of tickets.
 After getting your own meat chunk from the ticket booth, you then proceed to the lobby where you can buy popcorn and drinks served by two food counter clerks.
 The first clerk is named Ms. Tomato while the other one is named Mr. Lettuce.
-One has a head like a tomato and the others head looks like lettuce.
-After ordering, you are then served by Ms. Tomato a bucket of cheese bars instead of pop corn and butter for drinks.
+One has a head like a tomato and the other head looks like lettuce.
+After ordering, you are then served by Ms. Tomato a bucket of cheese bars instead of popcorn and butter for drinks.

 After you’re satisfied with what you bought, you and your friend proceed to the movie theater and find yourselves a seat.
 Imagine the seats as giant apples.
 As you sit back and wait for the movie to start, picture the widescreen in front operated by four grocery clerks pulling the scenes with giant sausages stringed together from the projection screen to make the image move from one picture to another.
 Now that’s one wild imagination to keep you on your toes to remember the grocery items you need.
-The funnier the story is, the higher chances of remembering each item clearly.
+The funnier the story is the higher the chances of remembering each item clearly.

 From that scenario alone, important objects on the location are observed.
-You associate the things you see with the location easily since it involves vision, sound, smell, taste, touch and Kinesthesia (or the awareness of body position).
+You associate the things you see with the location easily since it involves vision, sound, smell, taste, touch, and Kinesthesia (or the awareness of body position).
 All of the strategic points mentioned make Journey System, another memory technique, an easier method in remembering things you need to remember and placing them in a known place for easier memorization – without any pressure.